 It’s important for this Moroccan Stew recipe to use Israeli couscous, also called pearl couscous.
 Here’s exactly what I use (also pictured above).
 It’s important to get the larger balls of couscous to fit the cooking time and texture of this stew.

-- Fresh, finely chopped cilantro and thinly sliced fresh basil add a burst of freshness and citrusy flavor to Moroccan Stew.
+- Fresh chopped cilantro and thinly sliced basil add brightness and citrusy flavor.

 Moroccan Stew Tips

-- Cut the butternut squash into small, even pieces.
-Even-sized pieces will provide uniform cooking time.
-You don’t want some soft squash pieces and some hard ones.
+- Cut the squash into small, same-size pieces so it all cooks the same.
+You don’t want some soft and some hard chunks.

 Moroccan Chickpea Stew